iamdeborah-Q/DevOps-Projects/Project 7.md

 ## STEP I. PREPARING NFS SERVER

-Spin up a new EC2 instance with RHEL Linux 8 Operating System.
+- Spin up a new EC2 instance with (RHEL Linux 9 Operating System).

-Based on your LVM experience from Project 6, Configure LVM on the Server.
+* Configure LVM on the Server.

-Instead of formating the disks as ext4 you will have to format them as xfs
+* Create 3 Logical Volumes (lv-apps, lv-logs, and lv-opt)

-Creat 3 Logical Volumes. lv-apps, lv-logs, and lv-opt
+* Format the disks as xfs

-Create mount points on /mnt directory for the logical volumes as follow:
+Create 3 mount points on /mnt directory for the logical volumes as follow:

      Mount lv-apps on /mnt/apps – To be used by webservers Mount lv-logs on /mnt/logs – To be used by webserver logs